 Having an assortment of batteries is a must!
 We need them for everything from flashlights to weather radios…and so much more!
 However, we all know just how expensive buying batteries can be, so during the next few trips to your local dollar store grab a few packs each time you go.

 5. LED Flashlights

 In a true survival situation, any type of cordage is good cordage.
 There are unlimited uses for cordage, including building a shelter and fishing.
-Twine is an ok substitute for the absence of paracord but, in my opinion, it’s great to have both.
+Twine is a good substitute for the absence of paracord but, in my opinion, it’s great to have both.